Conondale Timbers Sawmill

-Conondale Timbers sawmill is a heritage-listed sawmill at Aherns Road, Conondale, Sunshine Coast Region, Queensland, Australia.
+Conondale Timbers sawmill is a heritage-listed sawmill at 144 Aherns Road, Conondale, Sunshine Coast Region, Queensland, Australia.
 It was built in the 1930s by M R Hornibrook Ltd. It is also known as Conondale Timbers mill workers cottages.
 It was added to the Queensland Heritage Register on 27 November 2008.

-The Conondale Timbers Sawmill has been Shut Down Permanently and All Equipment Removed.
-It is Private Property and Trespassers will be Prosecuted.

 History

 The Conondale Timbers Sawmill near the town of Conondale in the Sunshine Coast Region is a large operating hardwood mill constructed in the early 1930s.
 It comprises the mill shed and equipment, plus ancillary structures including workers' housing.
 The mill was originally powered by steam, but has now been converted to electricity.

-Sawmilling was a major industry on the North Coast hinterland in the 1930s: the coastal area between Brisbane and Gympie contained the highest concentration of sawmills in Queenslnd.
+Sawmilling was a major industry on the North Coast hinterland in the 1930s: the coastal area between Brisbane and Gympie contained the highest concentration of sawmills in Queensland.
 More hardwood was cut on the North Coast (now known as the Sunshine Coast) than anywhere else in Queensland.
 Improvements in the road network and mechanised transport in the 1920s made sawmilling in remote areas such as Conondale more viable from the later interwar period.

 The Conondale sawmill was built by M.R.
 Hornibrook Pty Ltd to supply timber for the Hornibrook Highway Bridge project that linked the Redcliffe Peninsula with the Brisbane suburbs of Brighton and Sandgate across the mouth of the North Pine River and Hays Inlet.
 At the time, M.R.
 Hornibrook Pty Ltd was among the most prominent civil engineering firms in Queensland.
 From 1918, Manuel Hornibrook and his company (formed in 1926) constructed a number of drainage and water supply systems for Brisbane and regional councils.
 By the early 1930s, their civil engineering projects had included a number of prominent bridges including an eight-span reinforced concrete bridge at Howard, the Grey Street Bridge (later renamed William Jolly Bridge) in Brisbane and an eight-span reinforced concrete bridge over the Coomera River.
 After completion of the Hornibrook Highway project, the company joint ventured with Evans Deakin and Company to build Brisbane's Story Bridge and they built a 47-span railway bridge over the Pioneer River in Mackay.
 After World War II, the company was involved in the construction of Bulimba B, Tennyson and Townsville power stations and was a major contractor for construction of the Sydney Opera House.